Last updated on May 10th, 2022

 4. A Storage Doorway

-If you happen to have a wide doorway between two rooms, it can form the perfect place to incorporate open shelving, that wouldn’t just give you additional storage space to display your books, artwork or your serving pieces, but would enhance the look of the doorway as well.
+If you happen to have a wide doorway between two rooms, it can form the perfect place to incorporate open shelving, which wouldn’t just give you additional storage space to display your books, artwork, or your serving pieces, but would enhance the look of the doorway as well.